-The Greeley PM10 and PM{2.5} monitors are on the roof of a hospital office building at 1516 Hospital Road.
-In the summer of 2016 the filter Based FRM was removed from the site and the GRIMM EDM 180 continuous particulate monitor was designated as the primary monitor for NAAQS comparisons.
-The site currently has Hi Volume filter based PM10 monitors on a 1 in 3 day sample schedule and a continuous GRIMM instrument that measures PM{2.5} and PM10.
+The Greeley PM{10} and $PM{2.5}$ continuous monitor is located on the roof of a hospital office building at 1516 Hospital Road.
+In the summer of 2016 the filter Based FRM was removed from the site and the GRIMM EDM 180 continuous particulate monitor was designated as the primary monitor for $PM{2.5}$ NAAQS comparisons.
+On January 1st, 2019, the APCD discontinued Hi-Vol PM10 sampling leaving only a continuous GRIMM EDM 180 that measures PM{10} and $PM{2.5}$ at the site.
 This is a population-oriented neighborhood scale SLAMS site.
 Greeley Central High School is located immediately to the east of the monitoring site.
 Overall, this is in an area of mixed residential and commercial development that makes it a good population-exposure, neighborhood scale monitor.
 The distance and traffic estimate for the most controlling street easily falls into the neighborhood scale in accordance with federal guidelines found in 40 CFR, Part 58.